abinavrameshs/Multi-Modal-Chat-App/README.md

 ## Executing the project

-- After installing the required packages, run `pdm run streamlit run app.py` to run the streamlit app.
+- After installing the required packages, run `pdm run streamlit run app.py` to run the streamlit app without storing any conversation history

+- Run `pdm run streamlit run app_with_history.py` to run the streamlit app with conversation history.